MopsTMC/C4Music/C4Music/C4Music.md

 ## 🚩 Notes

 - The release channel in every release specifies the amount of testing it has gone through and the extent of its functionality.
-Issue reporting and feedback are greatly encouraged through [GitHub issues](https://github.com/MopsTMC/C4Music/issues) or Discord `@mopstmc`
+Issue reporting and feedback are greatly encouraged through [GitHub issues](https://github.com/MopsTMC/C4Music/issues)
   - 🟢 **Release**: Recommended for download; there are no known issues
   - 🟠 **Beta**: In testing; working for the most part but not yet confirmed to be stable
   - 🔴 **Alpha**: Under development; proceed with caution and report any findings if possible as it would help immensely.
 Old versions tagged as alpha contain bugs and are kept only for archival reasons